• Resources

 A prepaid card is a payment card that lets you spend money you load onto it in advance.
 It is not linked to a bank account and works on a simple top-up and use model, making it ideal for safe, controlled, and cashless transactions.

-2. What does a prepaid card meaning?
+2. What does a prepaid card mean?

 The prepaid card’s meaning refers to a card funded before use.
 You load a specific amount onto the card, and you can only spend up to that limit.
 This helps with budgeting, secure online payments, and managing daily expenses.